Our Mission and What We Do

 • Our International Students Slack Community is a place for science writers who are current, past, or aspiring international students to share information and advice about university applications, securing financial aid, dealing with visas and immigration issues, and other academic and day-to-day challenges of being an international student.

 • Our first book, The Craft of Science Writing, published in February 2020, offers an essential primer for science writers, students, and others who want to improve their science communication skills.
-A second, expanded edition of the book will be published by the University of Chicago Press in 2024.
+A second, expanded edition of the book will be published by the University of Chicago Press in Fall 2024.

 INN affiliate member badge.The Open Notebook is an affiliate member of the Institute for Nonprofit News.